Photo of Tamara J. Walker

 Tamara J. Walker

-Tamara J. Walker specializes in the history of slavery and gender in Latin America and its legacies in the modern era.
+Tamara J. Walker specializes in the history of slavery, gender, and racial formation in Latin America, their legacies in the modern era, and the theme of global Black mobility.
 She is the author of Exquisite Slaves: Race, Clothing, and Status in Colonial Lima, which was published by Cambridge University Press in 2017 and won the 2018 Harriet Tubman Prize from the Schomburg Center for Research on Black Culture.
-She is currently at work on two new research projects, one focused on race and visual culture in Latin America (under contract, University of Texas Press), and the other on the history of slavery and piracy in the Southern Pacific.
-Her teaching covers these diverse thematic areas as well, and she offers courses on topics such as Afro-Latin American Art, Afro-Latin American History and Culture, and Gender and Slavery Latin America.
+Her most recent book, Beyond the Shores: A History of African Americans Abroad (Crown, June 2023), was a New York Times Book Review Editor's Choice.
+She is currently at work on two new research projects, one focused on race and visual culture in Latin America (under contract, University of Texas Press), and the other on the interconnected history of slavery and piracy.
+Her teaching covers these diverse thematic areas as well, and she offers courses on topics such as Afro-Latin American Art, Afro-Latin American History and Culture, Slavery & Freedom in Latin America, and Black Americans Abroad.